timothyb0912/blog/_posts/2021-12-25-Personal-data-science.md

 That is, four sub-folders: projects, areas, resources, and archives.
 Each of our data science projects will live in its own repository within one of these four sub-folders.
-More on the P.A.R.A structure here.

-Next, make a repository
-for the data science project of managing one's moods and emotions.
+Next, in `areas/`,  make a repository for the data science project of managing one's moods and emotions.
 In this repository, we're going to track how we're feeling throughout the day and across days.
-Some guidance on how to perform emotion or mood tracking is described here.
+Some guidance on how to perform emotion or mood tracking is described [here](https://quantifiedself.com/blog/measuring-mood-current-resea/).
 See also the moodmeter app and [process](https://moodmeterapp.com/science/).

 An easy way to set up the repository is to use the cookiecutter folder